ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-le-chuck.md

 <small>*Bug, which I fixed by embroidering a "pixel" on top of it.*</small>

-> Tip: Always place your t-shirts in a mesh while washing them in the washing
+> Tip: Always put your T-shirt inside a mesh bag before putting it in the washer
 > machine.
-> {.note}
+{.note}

 As [before][thimbleweed], I fixed the "bug" by embroidering a "pixel" on top of it.